Creative expression. a young graffiti artist painting a design on a wall

 Music

-Of course, becoming an accomplished composer or musician requires years of practice—so unless you have established connections in these fields already, finding a job won’t be easy!
-But if you love music and have thought about pursuing music as a career at some point in your life ?
+Of course, becoming an accomplished composer or musician requires years of practice.
+So unless you have established connections in these fields already, finding a job won’t be easy!
+But if you love music and have thought about pursuing music as a career at some point in your life?
 Then you should definitely consider doing so!

 Design

-If you enjoy designing things that others will enjoy using (whether its clothes or cars), then design could be a good fit for you !
-Just make sure your portfolio shows off your best designs first so employers get a clearer idea of what kind of designer you are!
+If you enjoy designing things that others will enjoy using (whether its clothes or cars), then design could be a good fit for you!
+Just make sure your portfolio shows off your best designs first, so employers get a clearer idea of what kind of designer you are!

 Preparation For Creative Careers

-If you’re interested in pursuing a creative career as an autistic person but aren’t sure where to begin , consider taking these steps first:
+If you’re interested in pursuing a creative career as an autistic person but aren’t sure where to begin, consider taking these steps first:

 Exploring Interests and Skills

-What kind of work do you like?
-What kind of things do other people say when they talk about what you do?
-Do any particular operations interest you ?
-Or any specific types of animals?
-Try thinking beyond your own unique interests; what would make a great job?
+Try thinking beyond your own unique interests.
+What would make a great job?
 Imagine being able to solve problems with technology used by other industries?
-Finding your passions might take some time—but it will definitely help when looking for creative jobs !
+Finding your passion might take some time—but it will definitely help when looking for creative jobs!

 Building a Portfolio